African economies are some of the fastest growing in the world, but that growth threatens to leave behind a generation of youth.

 With 200 million people aged 15 to 24, Africa has the youngest population in the world.
-And yet, 60% of all African unemployed are youth, and that doesn’t count youth who are underemployed in informal jobs with low pay and few advancement opportunities.
+And yet, 60% of all unemployed in Africa are youth, and that doesn’t count young people who are underemployed with low pay and few advancement opportunities.

 While young people are motivated to create their own jobs through entrepreneurship, they often lack the skills, networks, and capital needed to grow their businesses to the size where they can create jobs for others.

 At AEC we believe that the most pressing problems in Africa have solutions that already exist on the continent; African entrepreneurs know best the needs of their local communities and are constantly creating, testing, and scaling innovative solutions.
 AEC exists to unlock the power of these entrepreneurs to transform their continent.